 So, what then?
 Will treatment for Sylvester stop when we can no longer afford it?
 If we do need to stop treatment, will he suffer, and if he is suffering, will we opt to end his life or choose to ease any pain and allow him to die naturally?
 These questions came to me while I held Sylvester in my lap.
 I can only hope that when his end does come, it will be quiet and pain free.
 Perhaps he'll be sitting in my lap purring, being petted and thinking about chasing butterflies.
+TOS he Theosophical Society imposes no restrictions on the lives of its members; they are free to adopt any lifestyle that suits them.
+The obligations members take upon themselves, voluntarily of course, are indicated by the Objects of the Society to which they subscribe while enrolling themselves.

-The Reason Why

-BY RADHA BURNIER
+The Reason Why BY RADHA BURNIER